- BY Sonia Lenegan

 They must be applying under one of the following routes:

-1. Paragraphs 276U and 276AA (partner or child of a member of HM Forces)
+- as a partner or child of a member of HM Forces

-2. Paragraphs 276AD and 276AG (partner or child of a member of HM Forces) where the sponsor:
+- as a partner or child of a member of HM Forces (the sponsor) where the sponsor:

 - is a foreign or Commonwealth member of HM Forces

-- has at least 4 years’ reckonable service in HM Forces at the date of application
+- has at least 4 years’ service in HM Forces at the date of application

-- has refugee or humanitarian protection status in the UK
+- by having refugee or humanitarian protection status in the UK

-As with in-country fee waivers, it is possible to also request the waiver for some or all dependants, as well as the main applicant.
+As with in-country fee waivers, it is possible to ask for a fee waiver for some or all dependants, as well as the main applicant.
 What is not possible is paying part of the application fee and having the rest waived.
 So if someone cannot afford the entire fee, then it should be waived in full.
-It is however possible to get a fee waiver in respect of the Immigration Health Surcharge only, if the person can afford the fee but not the IHS.
+It is however possible to get a fee waiver in respect of the immigration health surcharge only, if the person can afford the application fee but not the surcharge.

 The guidance explicitly states that the outcome of a fee waiver application is not a barrier to entry to the UK.
 That’s important because some people may worry that making such an application could in itself, affect their entry clearance application.
 In principle, they are completely separate.